Barbara Gibson, PhD, MSc, BMR(PT)

 McPherson, K, Gibson BE, Leplege A, editor(s).
 Rethinking Rehabilitation Theory and Practice.
 Boca Raton (United States): CRC Press; 2015.

-Associate Professor - Department of Physical Therapy, University of Toronto
+Professor - Department of Physical Therapy, University of Toronto

 Full Member – Rehabilitation Sciences Institute, University of Toronto